MSc (Pre-Registration) PhysiotherapySouthwark Campus

 - This course is approved by the Health and Care Professions Council (HCPC) and accredited by the Chartered Society of Physiotherapy (CSP).

 - Course led by a teaching team that includes active researchers and clinicians.

 - Our dedicated facilities include clinical skills labs and outstanding virtual learning environments on campus – as well as access to the gym facilities within the Academy of Sport.

-- Ranked 1st for overall score amongst London Modern competitors (Complete University Guide 2020).
+- Ranked 1st amongst London modern competitors for Overall Score in Physiotherapy (Complete University Guide 2021).